dafny-lang/dafny/docs/DafnyRef/README.md

 * set the working directly (`cd`) to the `docs` folder (Windows or Ruby 3.0 users, see below for some tweaks)
 * run the jekyll server: `bundle exec jekyll server`
 * open a browser on the page http://localhost:4000 or directly to http://localhost:4000/DafnyRef/DafnyRef
 * the server rerenders when files are changed -- but not always quite completely.
-Sometimes one must kill the server process, delete all the files in the _saite folder, and restart the server.
+Sometimes one must kill the server process, delete all the files in the _site folder, and restart the server.

 In order to convert markdown to pdf, you must be able to execute the Makefile, which requires installing pandoc and LaTeX, and being on a Linux-like platform.